Last updated: July 10, 2013

 Missoula is the latest city in the state to take action on cell phones.
-At least seven other Montana cities have laws against distracted driving: Bozeman, Helena, Whitefish, Butte-Silver Bow, Hamilton, Great Falls and Billings.
+At least eight Montana cities have laws against distracted driving: Missoula, Bozeman, Helena, Whitefish, Butte-Silver Bow, Hamilton, Great Falls and Billings.

 Montana is one of 11 states without a ban on text messaging by all drivers.